 Portobello Road is a mecca for tourists, stylists and vintage shoppers, and negotiating the crowds is easy once you’ve discovered the wealth of lovely quiet cafes dotted along side roads.

-It is a short 5 minute walk from the Notting Hill Academy of Music and the Notting Hill Arts Club.
-Notting Hill is also host to the legendary Notting Hill Carnival, the largest street festival in Europe.
-It originated in 1964 as a way for Afro-Caribbean communities to celebrate their own cultures and traditions.
+Notting Hill Carnival is the largest street festival in Europe.
+It originated in 1964 as a way for Afro-Caribbean communities to celebrate culture and traditions.

-Taking place every August Bank Holiday weekend in the streets of London W11, the Notting Hill Carnival is an amazing array of sounds, colourful sights and social solidarity.
+Taking place every August Bank Holiday weekend in the streets of London W11, the Notting Hill Carnival is a stunning array of sounds and colourful sights.

 Image credits to Notting Hill LDN